ayushy356/Login-Signup-Page/README.md

 # Login-Signup-Page
-A basic sliding login and signup page.
+A basic sliding login and signup page by using a HTML, CSS and JAVASCRIPT.